-This can lead to some funny answers, especially with kids as they don’t always have a great concept of age.
+This can lead to some funny answers, especially with kids, who don’t always have a great concept of age.
 In many of my classes over the years, kids usually guess that my older brother is my dad, and my dad is my grandfather.

-Next, practice the key words for the lesson using these family member flashcards.
-Show students the flashcard one by one and ask them to repeat after you.
+Next, practice the keywords for the lesson using these family member flashcards.
+Show students the flashcards one by one and ask them to repeat after you.
 Then, show students again and ask them to say the words on their own.

 - Who’s this/that? – This is my (father).

 - Who’s he/she – He/She is my (brother/sister).